loda-lang/loda-programs/programs/oeis/list6.md

 * [A315536](http://oeis.org/A315536) ([L29 program](315/A315536.asm)): Coordination sequence Gal.5.306.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315537](http://oeis.org/A315537) ([L17 program](315/A315537.asm)): Coordination sequence Gal.6.641.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315538](http://oeis.org/A315538) ([L05 program](315/A315538.asm)): Coordination sequence Gal.3.50.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315540](http://oeis.org/A315540) ([L41 program](315/A315540.asm)): Coordination sequence Gal.6.643.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315541](http://oeis.org/A315541) ([L05 program](315/A315541.asm)): Coordination sequence Gal.4.136.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315543](http://oeis.org/A315543) ([L28 program](315/A315543.asm)): Coordination sequence Gal.4.137.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315546](http://oeis.org/A315546) ([L27 program](315/A315546.asm)): Coordination sequence Gal.5.294.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.